Casey Jr. Splash ‘n’ Soak Station Storybook Circus Fantasyland

 Casey Jr. Splash ‘n’ Soak Station offers young guests a way to cool off on a hot Florida day with interactive water features that come in the forms of “steam” from the engine and sprays of water from the monkey, elephant and camel figures.

-About every 10 minutes, Casey Jr. begins his stationary journey, and guests will notice the locomotive sounds and the misting from the engine increase as he reaches his destination.
+About every 10 minutes, Casey Jr. begins his “journey”, and guests will notice the locomotive sounds and the misting from the engine increase as time goes on.

 Two of the boxcars have been separated from the Casey Jr. engine and sit across from the train on either side, creating paths for guests to travel through the water.
 The entire area is themed to resemble the turntable that trains use to enter and exit a roundhouse.